ceph/ceph/doc/rados/operations/cache-tiering.rst

  Cache Tiering
 ===============

+.. note:: Cache tiering is deprecated in Reef.

 A cache tier provides Ceph Clients with better I/O performance for a subset of the data stored in a backing storage tier.
 Cache tiering involves creating a pool of relatively fast/expensive storage devices (e.g., solid state drives)